Jerry9925-csd/CSD121-25W/src/main/java/lab4/ai-use-statement.md

-I used GitHub Copilot completions and conversations to complete this lab.
+I used chatgpt Copilot completions and conversations to complete this lab.